noitcudni/google-search-console-bulk-url-removal/readme.md

 For removing outdated content in bulk, please visit [https://github.com/noitcudni/google-webmaster-tools-bulk-outdated-content-removal](https://github.com/noitcudni/google-webmaster-tools-bulk-outdated-content-removal)

 ## Bulk Google Translate
-If you looking to google translate a bunch of words/phrases to several languages and download the audio clips, check out [https://github.com/noitcudni/bulk-google-translate](https://github.com/noitcudni/bulk-google-translate)
+If you looking to google translate a bunch of words and/or phrases to several languages and download the audio clips, check out [https://github.com/noitcudni/bulk-google-translate](https://github.com/noitcudni/bulk-google-translate)